bradleyeckert/chad/doc/forth.md

 Software can either spin until the load is finished or do something useful.
 After loading, the applet's API can be used to do whatever is needed.

-A global variable holds the applet ID, which can be its flash memory address or an index into a table of such addresses.
-The index as well as an API call ID can be packed into a literal, which is pushed onto the stack before calling `aplfn`. `aplfn` checks if the applet is in code memory.
+A global variable holds the previous and current applet IDs, which can be the applet's flash memory 4K sector number.
+That as well as an API call ID can be packed into a literal, which is pushed onto the stack before calling
+`aplfn`. `aplfn` checks if the applet is in code memory.
-If a different applet is there, an error is thrown.
+If a different applet is there, it saves the new applet's ID and loads it from flash.
+This conceptually similar to a "cache miss".

+While a normal Forth would put immediate data right after the call and manipulate the return stack to get it, code space is unreadable for security reasons.
+So, the data is just passed on the stack as a literal.
+Applets will be aligned on 4K boundaries to match the flash sector size.
+An 11-bit literal can pack a 6-bit sector number and a 5-bit call ID.
+That allows for a 256 KB of applet storage and 32 different API calls per applet.
+`aplfn` jumps to the location in applet code indexed by call ID.
+The code at that location is a jump instruction.

+If `aplfn` handles a cache miss (before jumping to the code), after that code returns control to `aplfn` the previous applet is restored so that the code after it is safe.
+So, applets can call other applets and still use normal jumps and calls internally.
-The applet ID should be 0, meaning the space is free.
+The data space of applets is a different story.
-Applets should be closed after use to avoid collisions.
+Global variables used by applets can be trashed unless saved.
+The easiest solution to the problem is to not put long-term data in applets.
+Use handles for that.

 An example of an applet is a file system.
 It may use 2KB of code space, which would load in 150 usec when decrypting